AnujPancholi/fullstackopen2020-part3/README.md

 **Note**: I have also used the `body-parser` middleware, so parse request payload into json, for when I eventually have to handle POST/PUT requests.
 This does not play any role in this exercise, but I added it because I usually add this while making any new API with express, so, force of habit.

+## Exercise 3.2

+This required me to implement a page, and although I could have just returned a string, or some html as a string with the appropriate `Content-Type` header, but I chose to go the extra distance and use **server-side templating** and use the **express-handlebars** package to achieve this.

+I'm not a front-end dev and I wasn't familiar with server-side templating, so I used [this article](https://medium.com/@waelyasmina/a-guide-into-using-handlebars-with-your-express-js-application-22b944443b65) to set up handlebars as my default templating engine in express and achieved the result that the exercise asked for.